Recruitment Tips and Hacks

 How to Recruit Successfully in the Age of Googlization

-The convergence of disruptive trends such as an aging workforce, unprecedented pace of technology and automation, globalization, growing skill gaps. and at least a half dozen other factors is a catalyst for a revolutionary change in the way businesses operate.
+The convergence of disruptive trends such as an aging workforce, unprecedented pace of technology and automation, globalization, growing skill gaps, and at least a half dozen other factors is a catalyst for a revolutionary change in modern recruiting methods.
 No function is more impacted than recruiting.
 Several business-changing consequences result.

 - Too many unqualified applicants congest the hiring process, making it harder to find qualified applicants and extending the duration of job openings.